 - Add the eggs, one at a time, beating each until fully incorporated before adding the next.
 Stop to scrape down the bowl between the eggs.
 Sift in the flour and beat just until combined.
 Pour into the cooled crust.

 - Bake for 40 minutes or until the center wobbles when gently shaken and the edges are slightly puffed.
 Turn the oven off and prop the oven door open with a wooden spoon.
-Let cool for 1 hour.
+Let it cool for 1 hour.
 Remove the cheesecake from the oven and let cool completely at room temperature.
-Remove form the water bath and discard the foil.
-Chill for 6 hours or overnight.
+Chill for at least 6 hours or overnight.

 For the Pecan Pie Topping:

 - About 45 minutes before you want to serve, melt the butter in a large skillet over medium heat.
-Add the sugar.
+Add the sugar and corn syrup.
 Stir until dissolved and bubbling.

 - Stir in the heavy cream, vanilla, cinnamon, and salt until fully incorporated and bubbling again.
 Stir in the pecans and coat well.
 Cook for 1 minute.
 (Caramel will still be runny but thickens as it cools.)
 Remove from the heat and let cool, stirring frequently, until barely warm to the touch, about 40 minutes.
 (Transfer the caramel mixture to a bowl for faster cooling.)